 2. Community concerns: Do your community a favor by spaying or neutering your pet.
 Because feral cat colonies pose problems for communities everywhere, spaying and neutering can be effective in reducing the number of feral animals.
 Humans can be vicious toward even managed colonies because of ignorance and cruelty.
 The animals simply aren’t safe out there even in a TNR situation.

-5. Your unaltered male stinks: Un-neutered male cats will mark their territories by spraying strong-smelling urine in your house and yard, e.g. the front door, the landscaping, the walls, the furniture, the bed, clean laundry, etc. You get the picture.
-To put it simply, he STINKS, and so will your house!
+5. Your unaltered male stinks: Intact male cats will mark their territories by spraying strong-smelling urine in your house and yard, e.g. the front door, the landscaping, the walls, the furniture, the bed, clean laundry; You get the picture.
+To put it crudely, he STINKS, and so will your house and furniture.
 Neutered young, Tom will be more engaged with the humans in his life.
 After all, you adopted him to be a family pet, not a Lothario.
-Do him and yourself a favor.
-Get him neutered.
+Do him and yourself a favor; Get him neutered.

-6. The miracle of birth: For everybody’s sake, give up the idea that your Fluffy should have a litter of kittens so that your children can experience the miracle of birth.
-Rent a DVD or look on the Internet.
+6. The miracle of birth: For everybody’s sake, give up the idea that your Fluffy should have a litter of kittens so that your children—or you—can experience the miracle of birth.
+Check out YouTube.